RaulMerelli/Movie-OMDB-browser/README.md

 #### ApiKey is not provided.
 You need to ask your own from here:
 https://www.omdbapi.com/apikey.aspx

+## Pages

+Easily navigate through pages via the virtual buttons or via physical right and left arrow keys on your keyboard.

+To go to the first page just keep pressed for 450ms the left arrow button (or key).

+To go to the last page just keep pressed for 450ms the right arrow button (or key).

 ## Fullscreen

 You can easily put the program in fullscreen just doing fullscreen=true.